Ryan Coogler: 2020–present: Sinners and producing

 In 2021, Coogler served as a co-producer alongside Charles D. King and Shaka King on the Fred Hampton biopic Judas and the Black Messiah, directed by Shaka King, which focused on the betrayal of Hampton (played by Daniel Kaluuya), chairman of the Illinois chapter of the Black Panther Party in late-1960s Chicago, by William O'Neal (played by LaKeith Stanfield).
 The film received critical acclaim and received six nominations at the 93rd Academy Awards, and earned Coogler, Shaka King and Charles D. King a nomination for Best Picture, the first for an African-American producing team.
-Also in 2021, Coogler served as co-writer and producer on Space Jam: A New Legacy, starring LeBron James.
+Also in 2021, Coogler served as a producer and an uncredited co-writer on Space Jam: A New Legacy, starring LeBron James.
 The film received generally negative reviews and was a financial failure, grossing $163 million worldwide on a budget of $150 million.
 One of the negative reviews previously mentioned comes from Rotten Tomatoes, in which the general consensus was that Space Jam: A New Legacy could not live up to the original Space Jam, even with any effort from Lebron James' humor and acting.
 Coogler returned to direct and co-write the Black Panther sequel, Black Panther: Wakanda Forever, which was released in the United States on November 11, 2022.
 It was a critical and commercial success, being nominated for five Academy Awards, winning one.
-Coogler served as an executive producer on Creed II, and wrote the story outline and served as a producer on Creed III.
+Coogler wrote the story outline and served as a producer on Creed III.
+Creed III had an estimated budget of $75,000,000 and grossed $155,000,000 in the U.S. and Canada alone.